-In the event of a system crash on systems running SGI ProPack 6 running RHEL 5.2, the system uses the kexec/kdump crash dump utility.
+In the event of a system crash onAltix XE and Altix ICE systems running SGI ProPack 6 SP1 running RHEL 5.2, the system uses the kexec/kdump crash dump utility.
 The kexec/kdump utility creates a Linux kernel crash dump at /var/crash/timestamp/vmcore if kexec/kdump is installed, enabled, and configured.
-After SGI ProPack 6 is installed, your system is set up to take dumps when needed.
+After SGI ProPack 6 SP1 is installed, your system is set up to take dumps when needed.
 In order to analyze a crash dump, you need the debuginfo packages installed.
-For more information, see the SGI ProPack 6 release notes.
+For more information, see the SGI ProPack 6 SP1 release notes.